anbox-cloud/discourse-docs/howto/stream/oob-data.md

      public void onResume() {
         super.onResume();

-        String type = “message-type”; //Size is limited to 256 KB String data = ”message-data”; //Size is limited to 1 MB PlatformAPISkeleton api_skeleton = new PlatformAPISkeleton();
+        String type = "message-type"; //Size is limited to 256 KB String data = "message-data"; //Size is limited to 1 MB PlatformAPISkeleton api_skeleton = new PlatformAPISkeleton();
         if (!api_skeleton.sendMessage(type, data)) {
             Log.e(TAG, "Failed to send a message type " + type + " to Anbox session");